DickinsonCollege/FarmData2/INSTALL.md

         docker run hello-world
         ```
         - You should be able to run this command without `root` or `admin` privileges.
-        - If successful, this command will generate some output indicating that it worked.
+        - If successful, this command will generate some output similar to the following indicating that it worked correctly.
+          ```
+          Hello from Docker!
+          This message shows that your installation appears to be working correctly.
+          ```
   - TigerVNC Viewer - Download and install the TigerVNC viewer for your host operating system (Windows, Mac or Linux):
     - Windows: [vncviewer64-1.12.0.exe](https://sourceforge.net/projects/tigervnc/files/stable/1.12.0/vncviewer64-1.12.0.exe/download)
     - MacOS: [TigerVNC-1.12.0.dmg](https://sourceforge.net/projects/tigervnc/files/stable/1.12.0/TigerVNC-1.12.0.dmg/download)